HermitOwl/One_Hand_Clap/README.md

 # One_Hand_Clap
-"One Hand Clap: A City of Red Faces".
+"One Hand Clap: A City of Red Faces".  (incomplete)

+This Was a prototype Idea for UWS (Paisley) Level design module.

 STORY
 -------